 What This Means for You

-You can take these tips from a commercial flower farmer into the home garden by following these practical steps.
+Now that you know how much vegetables love flowers, you can take these tips from a commercial flower farmer into the home garden by following these practical steps.

 - Plant brightly colored flowers that attract pollinators in your vegetable patch.
 The more pollinators you have, the healthier your whole garden will be.
 See more about what to plant for pollinators in this post.